-In the ordinary course of doing business, the Company becomes subject to claims or proceedings from time to time relating to the purchase, development, and sale of real estate.
-Management believes that these claims include usual obligations incurred by real estate developers in the normal course of business.
-In the opinion of management, these matters will not have a material effect on the Company's combined financial position, results of operations or cash flows.
+In the ordinary course of doing business, we become subject to claims or proceedings from time to time relating to the purchase, development, and sale of real estate.
+Management believes that these claims include usual obligations incurred by real estate developers and home builders in the normal course of business.
+In the opinion of management, these matters will not have a material effect on our combined financial position, results of operations or cash flows.

-The Company has provided unsecured environmental indemnities to certain lenders and other counterparties.
-In each case, the Company has performed due diligence on the potential environmental risks including obtaining an independent environmental review from outside environmental consultants.
+We have provided unsecured environmental indemnities to certain lenders and other counterparties.
+In each case, we have performed due diligence on the potential environmental risks including obtaining an independent environmental review from outside environmental consultants.
 These indemnities obligate the Company to reimburse the guaranteed parties for damages related to environmental matters.
 There is no term or damage limitation on these indemnities; however, if an environmental matter arises, the Company may have recourse against other previous owners.
-Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters at December 31, 2014 and 2013.
+Management is not aware of any environmental claims or occurrences and has recorded no reserves for environmental matters at December 31, 2015 and 2014.